Talking about Death and Dying with Children and Young People

 Public & Private Sector

-• £1,000 for an online session, up to 12 attendees.
+• £1,000 for an online session

-• £1,200 for in-person training.
+• £1,200 for in-person training

 To book or for further enquiries: